oxidizing/conformist/README.md

 ## About

 Conformist allows you to define schemas to decode, validate and sanitize input data declaratively.
-It comes with runtime types for primitive OCaml types such as `int`, `string`, `bool`, `float` and`Ptime.t`, optional and custom types.
+It comes with runtime types for primitive OCaml types such as `int`, `string`, `bool`, `float` and `Ptime.t`, `option` and custom types.
 Re-use business rules in validators and run it on the client side with [js_of_ocaml](https://github.com/ocsigen/js_of_ocaml/).
 Arbitrary meta data can be stored in schemas which is useful to build functionality on top of conformist.

 Typical use cases are enforcing invariants of models or user input sanitization.